kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 **Rename layer**

 Rename a layer according to the specified pattern.
-This procedure is identical to the text entry next to `Save as` as described in [Customizing Layer Names](#customizing-layer-names).
+This procedure uses the same text entry for patterns as the one next to `Save as` (as described in [Customizing Layer Names](#customizing-layer-names)).

-Additionally, this procedure allows renaming layer groups as well by enabling `Rename layer groups`.
+If this procedure is specified, the text entry next to `Save as` has no effect.

-This procedure is also useful if other custom procedures modify layer names and you need to apply renaming after these procedures.
+Additionally, this procedure allows customizing whether to also rename folders (by enabling `Rename folders`) or only rename folders (by enabling `Rename folders` and disabling `Rename layers`).

 **Use file extension in layer name**